chris-me/notes/Gogs.md

-> Ubuntu specific for the moment
+> Testet on Ubuntu 16.04

+# Running Gogs with Docker

 ## Apache vHost